From incredible museums to Nile views and hidden gems, here’s my ultimate guide to the best things to do in downtown Cairo.

 Need to know:

 Tickets: Entry is 200 EGP per adult, and 100 EGP for students (with valid ID).
-A camera ticket (if you want to take photos) is an additional 50 EGP.
+A camera ticket to take photos is an additional 50 EGP.

-How to get there: Take an Uber or Careem, or get off at the Sadat metro station right across from the museum.
+How to get there: Take an Uber or Careem straight to the museum.
+Or take the metro and get off at the Sadat station that’s right across from the museum.
 The area is always busy with traffic, and the main museum gates are just past a security station.

 3. Sail on a felucca

-An invigorating sail along the river in downtown Cairo is a great way to take in the city lights along the peaceful Nile waters.
+An invigorating sail along the Nile in downtown Cairo is a great way to take in the city lights along the peaceful waters.

-You can also bring your own food on board for an evening meal, or get a group of friends for dinner with a view.
+Bring some take-out on board for an evening meal, or get a group of friends together for dinner with a view.

 A felucca is a small traditional wooden sailboat used in the Mediterranean region.
 You can rent them (crewed by a local sailor) at hourly rates from a few spots around the Kasr el Nil Bridge.

-There’s also another spot for felucca rentals in the quieter suburb of Maadi, near the Grand Cafe, that’s better for nature and distant views of downtown.
+There’s also a spot for felucca rentals in the quieter suburb of Maadi, near the Grand Cafe, that’s better for nature and faraway views of downtown.

 Neon party boats blasting loud music are also widely popular.
 But I recommend the calmer and wind-powered felucca.

-With a bit more planning, you can also book a longer felucca sail around the ancient Egyptian monuments in Upper Egypt.
+You can also book a longer felucca sail around the ancient Egyptian monuments around Luxor and Aswan.
 I once took a three-day sail from Aswan on a felucca and it was the experience of a lifetime.